Digital Documentation Notes - Class 10 IT 402 NOTES

 Cropping Images

 When you are only interested in a section of the image for the purpose of your document, you may wish to crop (cut off) parts of it.
-To start cropping the image, right-click on it and select Picture from the pop-up menu.
+To start cropping the image, right click on it and select Picture from the pop-up menu.
 In the Picture dialog box, select the Crop page.

-On the Crop page, you can control the following parameters:
+In the Crop page, you can control the following parameters:

 Keep scale / Keep image size

-When the Keep scale is selected (default), cropping the image does not change the scale of the picture.
+When Keep scale is selected (default), cropping the image does not change the scale of the picture.
 When Keep image size is selected, cropping produces enlargement (for positive cropping values), shrinking (for negative cropping values), or distortion of the image so that the image size remains constant.

 Left, Right, Top, and Bottom